Looking Back at Seraphim Space Camp: Mission 220th November 2018

 “What deep in your bones motivates and drives you to keep going in life in spite of obstacles and setbacks?”

-A new addition to the Space Camp programme, Rafferty led the legal, strategy and human resources functions at Beats by Dr. Dre.
+A new addition to the Space Camp programme, Rafferty led the legal, strategy and human resources function at Beats by Dr. Dre.
 Having been an integral part of the company which was sold alongside Beats Music to Apple for $3bn (Apple’s largest-ever acquisition), she was well placed to hold a workshop talking about storytelling and the power this can have on your proposition.
-Drawing on examples from Pixar to JFK and even Donald Trump, Rafferty highlighted how a strong storyline can not only provide coherence to your investors but loyalty from your employees.
+Drawing on examples from Pixar to JFK and even Donald Trump, Rafferty highlighted how a strong storyline cannot only provide coherence to your investors but loyalty from your employees.

 Alongside some fantastic keynote seminars, the accelerator was fortunate enough to be invited to Airbus Defence and Space, the European Space Agency and the Satellite Applications Catapult to discover more about their activities with developing partnership opportunities with our start-ups.